 Developed during the 19th Century, the silver bread dish is an adaptation of the earlier cake basket, which was a popular dining table item during the Georgian period.
 Unlike their predecessors, silver bread dishes have no carrying handle, and are typically oval in shape and have pierced sides, often in the Neoclassical Revival taste.
 Art Deco examples from the 20th Century are seen featuring ivory handles and plainer sides without the pierced detailing.

-Hallmarked in Chester in 1920 by Barker Brothers Ltd., this attractive, George V, Antique Sterling Silver Bread Dish, features pierced decoration to the body and an unusual gadroon & acanthus detailed border.
-The bread dish measures 3"(7.5cm) tall, by 11.5"(30cm) wide, by 7"(18cm) deep and weighs 11.9 troy ounces.
+Hallmarked in Sheffield in 1933 by Viner's Ltd., this very handsome, Sterling Silver Bread Dish, is oval in shape, and features a reed border, and slat pierced decoration to the body.
+The bread dish measures 3"(7.5cm) tall, by 12"(30cm) wide, by 7"(18cm) deep, and weighs 14 troy ounces.

 Hallmarked In 1899